zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Unfortunately, if we want to support spectrally-varying absorption and scattering, it is generally not the case.

 Our goal is to sample a path once, and use it to evaluate the contribution of an entire a set of wavelengths.
+The [Monte Carlo Methods for Physically Based Volume Rendering](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte-sig.html) course offers several compelling solutions.
 One way to achieve this is to use [spectral multiple importance sampling](https://jo.dreggn.org/home/2014_herowavelength.pdf).

 We start by defining the set of wavelengths \\(\Lambda_j\\) of size \\(n_j\\) \\( (\forall k, \lambda_j^k \in \Lambda_j) \\).
 These wavelengths can all be importance sampled or, alternatively, all but the first one can be distributed in a stratified manner.
 Next, we pick one wavelength to guide our path sampling decisions - the authors refer to it as the *hero wavelength*.
 It appears that there is an implicit assumption that this wavelength is picked uniformly from the set.
 Therefore, the probability density of sampling the path \\(\rho_j\\) using the set \\(\Lambda_j\\) is taken as the average across the entire set: